Buy or Lease Commercial Property for Small Business? 4 Factors to Consider

 Deciding whether to buy or lease commercial property for your small business in Canada?
 Here’s what you need to know.

-If you have a small business like a medical or dental practice, deciding whether to buy or lease a commercial property is a critical undertaking.
+If you have a small business, deciding whether to buy or lease a commercial property is a critical undertaking.
 Both options have clear advantages, and both options have clear disadvantages.
 While finances are of paramount importance when deciding, which option is best for your particular situation, there are also a number of other factors that you will need to consider.

 Where Size Matters